How to make the most of central Portugal

 Much of central Portugal's outdoor appeal focuses on its wild Atlantic coast.
 It attracts everyone from surfers to hikers, and rightly so.
 Wide, open beaches at the likes of Figueira da Foz, Nazaré and Peniche are very inviting, while the Foz de Arelho boardwalk offers splendid vantage points out to sea, best experienced at sunset or sunrise.

-Beaches to the south of Peniche © Fw42 - Flickr Creative Commons
+Beaches to the south of Peniche © Fw42 - Flickr CC BY 2.0

 However, it's not all about the shoreline: a wonderful day out can be had in the Serras de Aire e Candeeiros Natural Park.
 Much under-visited, you'll find a network of walking trails from 2 km to more than 15 km in length that will take you past old wooden shepherds' huts, medieval castles, salt pans and impressive limestone formations.